 Great Barrier Reef Cruise by Premium Catamaran from Cairns

-On your way out to the first reef of the day, chosen from the 24 sites that have been approved for snorkelling, the crew of this luxury catamaran will inform you about the marine eco-system you are about to witness.
-At the site it is possible to snorkel or dive down, experiencing the full majesty of one of the planet’s most abundant, fragile and unique environments.
-For those with no diving experience, it’s possible to get a ten-minute lesson in scuba from trained professionals.
-Other people prefer to kick back a sunbathe on board the boat.
-Lunch is provided in the form of a buffet on the way to a second location with more coral and tropical marine life.
-Finish off the whole experience with a drink from the bar on the way back to port.
+On your way out to the first reef of the day, chosen from a list of sites that have been approved for snorkelling, the crew of this luxury catamaran will inform you about the marine eco-system you are about to witness.
+At the site it is possible to snorkel or dive down (extra fee), experiencing the full majesty of one of the planet’s most abundant, fragile and unique environments.
+After pulling yourself away from this watery wonderland, kick back and sunbathe on board the boat.
+Lunch is provided.
+Tours run on most days of the year and last nine hours.
+From $161 per person.

-Outer Great Barrier Reef full-day tour with live music
+Outer Great Barrier Reef Full-Day Tour with Lunch

-For an additional dose of luxury, this tour takes place aboard a modern, state-of-the-art ship that even has computer-guided systems that aim to reduce the chances of seasickness.
-Holding up to 140 people, the comfy lounge and sun deck with padded recliners makes for a great place to relax and read or chat to other passengers.
-Drinks and lunch are provided as well as all the equipment and roughly four hours-plus of time for exploring and diving, split between two separate reef locations.
-However, the undoubted highlight of this particular tour is the ten-minute helicopter ride that takes off and lands from a floating pontoon, giving you an altogether more thrilling view of the reef from the sky, before returning back to the surface to snorkel some more.
+To take things listed in the previous tours to another level, hop aboard a modern, state-of-the-art ship with computer-guided systems that aim to reduce the chances of seasickness.
+In addition to the five hours allotted for exploring and snorkelling, this tour’s highlight is a ten-minute helicopter ride that takes off from, and lands back on, a floating pontoon, giving you an altogether more thrilling view of the reef from the sky, before returning back to the surface to snorkel some more.
+From $227 per person.